 MetroNet offers some of the fastest speeds around, but are they truly worth the asking price?
-As far as the company’s internet-only packages go, they offer 4 primary tiers of service: 100, 200, 500, and 1,000 Mbps.
+As far as the company’s internet-only packages go, they offer four primary tiers of service.
+These include options at 100, 200, 500, and 1,000 Mbps.

-Compared to what other popular fiber providers offer, these prices seem more than fair.
+Compared to what other popular fiber providers offer, the company’s pricing seems more than fair.
 If you’re looking for uncompromising performance, we think that MetroNet should be a serious consideration.

 That said, we recognize that not everyone will need (or even want) this much speed out of their internet package.
 If all you’re looking to do is check email, browse the web, and perform other basic tasks online, MetroNet’s plans may all be a bit overkill for you.
 In that case, a larger provider with a lower service tier like AT&T or CenturyLink may make more sense financially.
 Just keep in mind that these providers often put data limits on plans.